Gina Liano: Career

 Liano began her professional career in 1985, at the age of 18, when she entered into business with her sisters, running a chain of boutiques.

 Liano was admitted as a lawyer on 2 June 1997.
 She joined the Victorian Bar on 27 May 1999.
 She is a barrister who practices in criminal law, international torts, commercial law, family law, and employment law.

-Liano had her own fortnightly segment on Seven Network's Legal Eagle, which has ended.

 On 28 July 2013, it was announced that Liano had joined the main cast member of the Arena reality television series The Real Housewives of Melbourne, the first Australian installment in the American Real Housewives franchise, alongside Jackie Gillies, Chyka Keebaugh, Andrea Moss, Janet Roach, and Lydia Schiavello.
 She was handpicked by the producers from over 100 women during an eight-month process.
 Filming for the series began in July 2013.
 The first season premiered on 23 February 2014, marking her television debut.
 On 8 May 2014, the series was renewed for a second season.
 Filming for the series began in August 2014.
 The second season premiered on 22 February 2015, with Pettifleur Berenger and Gamble Breaux joining the cast.
 On 7 June 2015, the series was renewed for a third season.
 Filming for the series began in July 2015.
 The third season premiered on 21 February 2016, with Susie McLean joining the cast.
 On 22 June 2016, she confirmed there would be a fourth season but filming may be delayed to film the second Australian installment, The Real Housewives of Sydney, adding: "the original girls are out of contract now.
 They haven't approached us to renegotiate contracts yet."
 In December 2016, a fourth season was officially confirmed by Foxtel, while also reporting that filming was set to being in early 2017.
 The fourth season premiered on 6 December 2017, with Venus Behbahani-Clark and Sally Bloomfield joining the cast.
 In September 2019, Foxtel announced a fifth season, set to premiere in 2020.
 In February 2020, it was reported that she would be returning for the fifth season.
 Filming for the series was temporarily halted by the COVID-19 pandemic.
 In April 2021, she announced her departure from the series after four seasons.